-Today We Die A Little is my most ambitious book yet: an attempt to tell the full, extraordinary story of my lifelong hero – the man Runner’s World named in 2013 as the greatest runner, over any distance, of all time.
+Today We Die A Little is my attempt to tell the full, extraordinary story of my lifelong hero – the man Runner’s World named in 2013 as the greatest runner, over any distance, of all time.

 No runner has spawned so many legends as Emil Zátopek, the Czechoslovak soldier who in the decade following the Second World War revolutionised distance-running.
 He won five Olympic medals (including gold in his first attempt at a marathon), set 18 world records, and went undefeated over 10,000 metres for six years.
 In doing so, he redefined the boundaries of human endurance.
 His training sessions defied belief, many of them performed in Army boots, in snow, in sand, in darkness – even, some said, with his wife on his back.